 - Complete the Housing Accommodations Request Form

 - Provide supporting documentation.
 It is preferred for documentation to be uploaded with the Housing Accommodation Request Form.
-If needed, documentation can also be emailed, mailed, faxed, or dropped off in the Dean of Students Office.
+If needed, documentation can also be emailed to ARS at [email protected].
 Documentation guidelines are below.

 - Housing accommodation requests are reviewed at the end of each month during the academic year.